PabloLec/insta_newspaper/README.md

 ## Installation

-The CLI part of the project is based on [typer](https://github.com/tiangolo/typer "typer") cross-OS compatibility should not be an issue.
+The CLI part of the project is based on [typer](https://github.com/tiangolo/typer "typer"), cross-OS compatibility should not be an issue.
-Regarding the Instagram posting process, it uses Selenium with Gecko driver.
+Regarding the Instagram posting process, it relies on Selenium with Gecko driver.
 See the [official repo](https://github.com/mozilla/geckodriver "geckodriver repository") for installation, on most linux distros you could probably use the package `firefox-geckodriver`.

 #### Install from source: